TurqDevDesign/tdms/README.md

 * This folder also houses all of the backend files for the TDMS system, excluding the module (plugin) directory, and the tdms_info.json file, as they are specific to each installation.
 Placing these files separate from the site-specific information helps to avoid duplicating 40+ MB for each site, when the files will never change outside of updates.

+### Disclaimer

+This application is nowhere near completed at the moment.
+You can install it, but it won't do much for you.